NxPKG/khulnasoft-docs/content/load-balancing/local-traffic-management/ltm-tunnels-setup.md

 To get a list of your current virtual networks, use the [List virtual networks](/api/operations/tunnel-virtual-network-list-virtual-networks) API operation.

 Enable virtual/private IP support by adding the `virtual_network_id` field to the origins in you API request.
-Refer to the [Cloudflare Load Balancer API documentation](/api/operations/account-load-balancer-pools-create-pool) for more information on how to create a pool using the API.
+Refer to the [Khulnasoft Load Balancer API documentation](/api/operations/account-load-balancer-pools-create-pool) for more information on how to create a pool using the API.

 Consider the following example for updating an existing Load Balancer pool with a Virtual IP origin using cURL.